 Year of composition

-To combat these terrible working conditions, the Molly Maguires supposedly grew out of previous secret societies into a sort of Irish mafia, burning buildings, threatening mine bosses with “coffin notices,” and murdering enemies.
+To fight these terrible working conditions, the Molly Maguires grew out of previous secret societies into a sort of Irish mafia, burning buildings, threatening mine bosses with “coffin notices,” and killing enemies.
 To quell the violence (or, according to some, to eliminate unionizers), Franklin Gowen, president of a local railroad and coal company, hired a Pinkerton detective named James McParland to infiltrate the Mollies.
-Under the alias James McKenna, he went undercover as a Molly for two years and even gained a secretorial position.
+Under the alias James McKenna, he went undercover for two years and even gained a secretorial position.
 Throughout 1876 and 1877, 20 Molly Maguires were charged with murder and sentenced to death in highly unconstitutional trials that relied almost entirely on McParland's testimony.

-This piece depicts the Molly Maguires’ violent acts and demise by combining Irish folk music and industrial clanging.
-The first section is a Caoineadh (lament) in which the English horn represents the Uilleann pipes, traditional Irish bagpipes that are played by moving bellows with the elbow instead of blowing.
-In the second section, a demented jig, dissonant harmonies in the brass and percussion clash with variations on the original folk theme in the woodwinds and strings, eventually corrupting the tune into a violent mixed-meter dance.
-This section is followed by a march to the scaffolds in which the brass play a slow, mournful chorale version of the folk theme while the woodwinds swirl frantically around it as if begging for mercy.
+This piece depicts the rise and fall of the Molly Maguires through Irish folk-influenced style and industrial clanging.
+The first section is a caoineadh (lament) in which the English horn mimics the Uilleann pipes, traditional Irish bagpipes.
+In the second section, a demented jig, dissonant harmonies in the brass and percussion clash with variations on the folk-like theme in the woodwinds and strings, eventually corrupting the tune into a violent mixed-meter dance.
+This section is followed by a march to the scaffolds in which the brass play a slow, mournful chorale version of the folk theme while the woodwinds swirl frantically around it, as if begging for mercy.
 The section contains 20 percussion hits, one for each Molly put to death.
 Finallly, the opening lament returns briefly and fades unresolved to nothing.
-Though it’s easy to demonize and forget the Molly Maguires, Alexander Campbell’s muddy mark extends far beyond his jail cell wall and continues to remind us that morality, in history and in daily life, is never clear-cut.